cepdnaclk/e19-co227-Developing-image-capturing-and-analysing-system-using-FPGA/docs/README.md

 Image processing three different levels :

-Low level-
+Low level:
 	Image processing

    			input and output is an image

-Mid level-
+Mid level:
 	Image analysis

-		input is an image and the output is attributes extact from the image High level-
+  			input is an image and the output is attributes extact from the image

+High level:
 	Computer vission

   			making sense of recognized objects(AI)

 image processing techniques: